madebykind/madebykind-v3/content/blog/who-gives-a-damn-well-we-do-actually.md

 We’re an independent creative agency For the Good Folks.
 The wildlife protectors, the green architects, and social innovators.
 We’re for everyone who’s making a change for good.

-We combine expertise in digital, branding and strategy with an unwavering commitment to social change.
+We combine expertise in [digital](/services/digital/), [brand](/services/brand/) and [strategy](/services/strategy/) with an unwavering commitment to social change.
 By using our skills and insights, we empower and lift up these organisations, acting as a force for good behind the scenes.

 ![Mockups of the new Kind website on mobile devices](../images/7.3-website-launch-linkedin-instagram-1080x1080.png)